af/envalid/README.md

 ### `envalid.cleanEnv(environment, validators, options)`

-`cleanEnv()` returns a cleaned, immutable environment object, and accepts three positional arguments:
+`cleanEnv()` returns a sanitized, immutable environment object, and accepts three positional arguments:
      * an object containing your env vars (eg. process.env)
      * an object literal that specifies the format of required vars.